 Historically, we have been able to generate sufficient cash to fund our operations, mandatory debt and interest payments, capital expenditures, and discretionary funding needs.
 However, due to fluctuations in cash flows, including as a result of the trends and developments described above under "- Factors and Trends Affecting Our Results of Operations" relating to U.S. government shutdowns, U.S. government cost-cutting, reductions or delays in the U.S. government appropriations and spending process and other budgetary matters, it may be necessary from time-to-time in the future to borrow under our Secured Credit Facility to meet cash demands.
 While the timing and financial magnitude of these possible actions are currently indeterminable, we expect to be able to manage and adjust our capital structure to meet our liquidity needs.
 Our expected liquidity and capital structure may also be impacted by discretionary investments and acquisitions that we could pursue.
-We anticipate that cash provided by operating activities, existing cash and cash equivalents, and borrowing capacity under our Revolving Credit Facility will be sufficient to meet our anticipated cash requirements for the next twelve months, which primarily include:
+We anticipate that cash provided by operating activities, existing cash and cash equivalents, and borrowing capacity under the Revolving Credit Facility will be sufficient to meet our anticipated cash requirements for the next twelve months, which primarily include:

-- · operating expenses, including salaries; - working capital requirements to fund the growth of our business; - capital expenditures which primarily relate to the purchase of computers, business systems, furniture and leasehold improvements to support our operations; - the design, build-out, testing, and potential implementation and operation of new financial management systems; - commitments and other discretionary investments; - · debt service requirements for borrowings under our Secured Credit Facility and interest payments for the Senior Notes; and - cash taxes to be paid.
+- operating expenses, including salaries; - working capital requirements to fund the growth of our business; - capital expenditures which primarily relate to the purchase of computers, business systems, furniture and leasehold improvements to support our operations; - the design, build-out, testing, and potential implementation and operation of new financial management systems; - commitments and other discretionary investments; - debt service requirements for borrowings under our Secured Credit Facility and interest payments for the Senior Notes; and - cash taxes to be paid.

 Our ability to fund our operating needs depends, in part, on our ability to continue to generate positive cash flows from operations or, if necessary, raise cash in the capital markets.
+In addition, from time to time we evaluate, and we currently are evaluating, conditions to opportunistically access the financing markets to secure additional debt capital resources and improve the terms of our indebtedness, including an extension of our maturity or improvements to the covenants and other provisions governing our outstanding indebtedness.